Israel lacks 'credible plan' to safeguard Rafah civilians, says Blinken | Law-Order

 But that could change, he said, if Israel launches a full-scale attack on Rafah, which Israel says it plans to invade to root out entrenched Hamas fighters.
 If Israel "launches this major military operation to Rafah, then there are certain systems that we're not going to be supporting and supplying for that operation," said Blinken.

 Israel needs to "have a clear, credible plan to protect civilians, which we haven't seen," he said.
-Rafah is hosting some 1.4 million Palestinians, most of them displaced from elsewhere in Gaza by fighting and Israeli bombardments that have devastated the seaside enclave.
+Most of the 1.4 million Palestinians in Rafah were displaced from elsewhere by fighting and Israeli bombardments that have devastated the seaside enclave.

-The death toll in Israel's military operation in Gaza has passed at least 35,000 Palestinians, according to Gaza's Hamas-run health ministry.
-The war was triggered by the Hamas-led attack on southern Israel on Oct.
-7 in which some 1,200 people were killed and more than 250 people taken hostage, according to Israeli tallies.
+Israel's military operation in Gaza has killed at least 35,000 Palestinians, according to Gaza's Hamas-run health ministry.
+The war was triggered by the Oct.
+7 Hamas-led attack on Israel in which some 1,200 people were killed and more than 250 people taken hostage, according to Israeli tallies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)